 Moses Marston Memorial Scholarships provide approximately $1,000 of support for English majors who demonstrate outstanding achievement in literary studies.
 Moses Marston held the Professorship of English Language and Literature from 1874 (five years after the University began instruction) until his death in 1883 (the Department of English was organized in 1885).

 Robert Etheridge Moore Scholarship

 Robert E. Moore Scholarships provide a stipend of approximately $1,000 for English majors who have demonstrated a high potential for graduate studies in literary scholarship.
 We anticipate giving two awards each year: one to a junior who will receive the same award for the senior year pending continuing high academic achievement; and a second award to a senior who was a Moore Scholar in her/his junior year.
-Established in the 2006-2007 academic year, Robert E. Moore Scholarships are made possible by a gift established by a former student of Professor Moore, whom he described as one of the four best teachers he had in eleven years of higher education.
-Professor Moore was expert especially in the literature, opera, and visual arts of the seventeenth and eighteenth centuries, and was a lively and influential teacher.
+Established in the 2006-2007 academic year, Robert E. Moore Scholarships are made possible by a gift established by a former student of Professor Moore, whom the student described as one of the four best teachers he had in eleven years of higher education.
+Professor Moore was expert especially in the literature, opera, and visual arts of the seventeenth and eighteenth centuries, and he was a lively and influential teacher.

 Captain Dewitt Jennings Payne Memorial Scholarship

 Captain DeWitt Jennings Payne Memorial Scholarships provide a stipend of approximately $2,000 for the academic year.
 The scholarships are awarded on the basis of academic merit, with particular attention paid to depth of study in the major, general breadth of coursework, and interest in advertising and similar pursuits.
 These scholarships come from a fund established by the late Olivia Payne Stover in memory of her brother, Captain Payne, who was the first American aviator killed in World War I. It is awarded to students "who show special capacity for literary studies."